Lapulapu: Religion

-Lapulapu's religious beliefs are another subject of debate but it is strongly suggested that he was an adherent of the indigenous animistic anito beliefs.
-The inhabitants of the Sulu Archipelago believe that Qadi Lapulapu was a Muslim belonging to the Tausūg or the Sama-Bajau people of Mindanao, a claim made by the now dissolved Sultanate of Sulu that many historians negate.
+The historical record strongly suggests that Lapulapu was an adherent of Visayan indigenous animistic anito beliefs.
+The inhabitants of the Sulu Archipelago believe that Lapulapu was a Muslim belonging to the Tausūg or the Sama-Bajau people of Mindanao, a claim made by the now dissolved Sultanate of Sulu that many historians negate.
 Moreover, prominent Cebuano anthropologist José Eleazar Bersales says that Cebu was never islamized, referenced from an excavation in Boljoon in southern Cebu.
 Direct evidences such as accounts of Pigafetta and the native oral tradition did not indicate Lapulapu as a Muslim but a Visayan animist and a Sugbuanon native.

 Cebuanos were predominantly animist at the time of the arrival of the Spanish.
 Visayans were noted for their widespread practice of tattooing; hence, Spaniards referred to them as the Pintados.
 Pigafetta, who recorded Magellan's encounter with the Cebuanos, explicitly described Rajah Humabon as tattooed.
 He also records the consumption of pork, dog meat, and palm wine (arak) by the Cebuanos, as well as the common custom of penile piercings (tugbuk or sakra).
 Tattooing, body modification, pork, dog meat, and alcohol are all ḥarām (forbidden) in Islam.

 The supreme deity of the Visayans, as explicitly recorded by contemporary historians, was identified as Abba by Pigafetta and Kan-Laon (also spelled Laon) by the Jesuit historian Pedro Chirino in 1604, comparable to the Tagalog "Bathala".
 There is no mention of Islam.
 This is in contrast to the other locations visited by the Magellan expedition where Pigafetta readily identifies the Muslims whom they encountered; he would call them Moros after the Muslim Moors of medieval Spain and northern Africa, to distinguish them from the polytheistic "heathens".
 In fact, during the mass baptism of the Cebuanos to Christianity, he clearly identifies them as "heathens," not Moros:

 We set up the cross there for those people were heathen.
 Had they been Moros, we would have erected a column there as a token of greater hardness, for the Moros are much harder to convert than the heathen.